EQUINE MANAGEMENT AND TRAINING - Fred and Rowena Cook

 Please visit the HORSE DIALOGUE website for further information.

-During their absence from the UK we have tried so many other products produced here, in Europe and the USA but nothing has matched the concussional properties and comfort for horse and rider that Thinline offers.
+Having been introduced to these pads a few years ago and then losing the then UK importer, we were desperate to find a viable alternative rather than keep sending to the USA.
+During their absence from the UK we tried so many other products produced here, in Europe and the USA but nothing matched the incredible concussion absorbing properties and comfort for horse and rider that Thinline provided.

 These pads are perfect for any horse but a must for horses that have back issues especially kissing spine and they do not compromise saddle fit.